Ken Jeong: Comedy and acting career

 In 2013, he appeared in Michael Bay's Pain & Gain (2013), as Johnny Wu, a motivational speaker.
 Later that year, he returned in a significantly expanded role as Mr. Chow in The Hangover Part III.

 He voiced Kim Ly in the animated film Turbo (2013).
 In 2015, Jeong starred, wrote, and executive produced the pilot of his new ABC medical comedy, Dr. Ken, as a frustrated HMO doctor juggling his career, marriage, and parenting, but succeeding at none of them.
 On May 7, 2015, the series was ordered by ABC to debut in the 2015–16 TV season starring Jeong, Suzy Nakamura, Dave Foley, Tisha Campbell, and Jonathan Slavin.
 The series premiered on October 2, 2015.

-In August 2018, Fox cast Jeong as a celebrity panelist on its upcoming music competition series The Masked Singer, based on the South Korean series King of Mask Singer.
+In August 2018, Fox cast Jeong as a celebrity panelist on its music competition series The Masked Singer, based on the South Korean series King of Mask Singer.
 Additionally, Jeong appeared as a panelist on the first series of the British adaptation of the show.
 In January 2019, Jeong made a guest appearance on King of Mask Singer, performing "Creep" by Radiohead as the Golden Pig.

 Jeong's first comedy special, You Complete Me, Ho, was released in 2019 on Netflix.
 The Epilepsy Foundation issued a statement regarding a joke in the performance that used an inaccurately referenced seizure first aid technique.